the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 The data will also likely be stored in an open format from which it can relatively easily be extracted and ported to a new format.
 This may still be a lot of work but it is much more attainable than reverse engineering a proprietary format for which there is no documentation or worse - dealing with encrypted files.

-Most proprietary or open tools will permit you to export your data in one format or another, however the quality of this export is critical to scrutinise.
+Most proprietary or open tools will permit you to export your data in one format or another.
+The quality of this export is critical to scrutinise.
 The ability to save all your lab books as PDFs is fine but if it's the only option you may loose a lot of metadata, and the ability to import your data into a new solution.
 Migration may cost you much of your data's structure.